rbisdorff/Digraph3/docSphinx/tutorial.rst

 4. the digraph **valuationdomain**, a dictionary with three entries: the *minimum* (-100, means certainly no link), the *median* (0, means missing information) and the *maximum* characteristic value (+100, means certainly a link),
 5. the **outranking relation** : a double dictionary defined on the Cartesian product of the set of decision alternatives capturing the credibility of the pairwise *outranking situation* computed on the basis of the performance differences observed between couples of decision alternatives on the given family if criteria functions.

-With the help of the :py:class:`outrankingDigraphs.RandomBipolarOutrankingDigraph` class (of type :py:class:`outrankingDigraphs.BipolarOutrankingDigraph`) , let us generate for illustration a random bipolar outranking digraph consisting of 7 decision actions denoted *a01*, *a02*, ..., *a07*.
+With the help of the :py:class:`outrankingDigraphs.RandomBipolarOutrankingDigraph` class (of type :py:class:`outrankingDigraphs.BipolarOutrankingDigraph`) , let us generate for illustration a random bipolar-valued outranking digraph consisting of 7 decision actions denoted *a01*, *a02*, ..., *a07*.

        >>> from outrankingDigraphs import RandomBipolarOutrankingDigraph
        >>> odg = RandomBipolarOutrankingDigraph()